idanrk/weather-app/README.md

 # weather-app
 # Weather App - Node.js Project

-*  As part of learning I created Weather web-app.
+*  As part of learning, I created a Weather web app.
 *  The weather data is gained by working with 'weatherstack.com' and 'mapbox.com' API's
 *  This project was done working with handlers, http requests and express.js.
 *  Modules used: hbs,requests,express,nodemon.
 *  You can run the code on your local machine using: `npm run dev`